Medicine Traditions

 -damage caused by excess drinking (Hübotter, Contributions to the knowledge of Chinese and Tibetan-Mongolian pharmacology, 1913)

--some claimed the long-term use of small doses to be very effective in Rheumatism
+-Arthritic disorders; some claimed long-term use of small doses to be very effective in Rheumatism

 3. Moves the Blood, Clears Stasis (TCM, West, Ayurveda, Tibetan):